International TECHstyle Art Biennial

 In 2010, the San Jose Museum of Quilts & Textiles launched its signature event—the International TECHstyle Art Biennial (ITAB).
-Returning now for its third incarnation, ITAB III is a juried exhibition of work by artists merging fiber medi awith new information and communication technologies in their artistic processes, as a medium of artistic expression,and/ or in the content of their work.
-Leveraging its location in Silicon Valley, ITAB serves as the premiere platform for intro ducing the work of artists exploring the intersection of fiber and technology to a global community that assembles—virtual ly and in the real world—at San Jose’s Biennial Zero1 Festival.
+Returning now for its third incarnation, ITAB is a juried exhibition of work by artists merging fiber media with new information and communication technologies in their artistic processes, as a medium of artistic expression, and/or in the content of their work.
+Leveraging its location in San Jose, ITAB serves as the premiere platform for introducing the work of artists exploring the intersection of fiber and technology to a diverse community that assembles--virtually and in the real world--in the heart of Silicon Valley.

-As fibers, textiles, and the language of textile patterning have achieved wide attention in contemporary art practice— often as a means of evoking an experience that is both historical and contemporary—ITAB seeks to expose and explore the tensions between and among works by artists using fiber media whose work employs diverse artistic disciplines.
-We welcome submissions from artists in the fields of architecture, fashion, fiber art, installation art, interior design, new media, painting, sculpture, etc. Artwork demonstrating a keen understanding and mastery of the aesthetic, structural/technical, and semiotic possibilities of fiber and of digital, computerized, or networked information and communication technologies are the hallmark of the San Jose Museum of Quilts & Textiles’ International TECHstyle Art Biennial.
+Fibers, textiles, and the language of textile patterning have achieved wide attention in contemporary art practice—often as a means of evoking an experience that is both historical and contemporary.
+ITAB seeks to expose and explore the tensions between and among works by artists using fiber media whose work employs diverse artistic disciplines: architecture, fashion, fiber art, installation art, interior design, new media, painting, sculpture, etc. Artwork demonstrating a keen understanding and mastery of the aesthetic, structural/technical, and semiotic possibilities of fiber and of digital, computerized, or networked information and communication technologies are the hallmark of the San Jose Museum of Quilts & Textiles’ International TECHstyle Art Biennial.

 ITAB 2014 JURORS

-LOUISE LEMIEUX BÉRUBÉ is a Montrealborn textile artist and founding director of the Montreal Centre for Con temporary Textiles since its opening in 1989 until 2012.
+LOUISE LEMIEUX BÉRUBÉ is a Montreal-born textile artist and founding director of the Montreal Centre for Contemporary Textiles (MCCT) since its opening in 1989 until 2012.
 Ms. Lemieux Bérubé received a B.A. at the Université du Québec à Montréal and has studied Jacquard weaving at Rhode Island School of Design.
 Her woven Jacquards have received numerous honors and have been exhibited and sold throughout Canada and in many other countries.
 A finalist for the Saidye Bronfman Award in 2005, one of the most prestigious awards in visual arts, she is internationally recognized for her knowledge and her work in Jacquard weaving and computerized embroidery.
-Ms. Lemieux Bérubé has served as President of the Quebec Craft Council and member of Conseil des arts textiles du Québec from 1990 to 2000.
+Ms. Lemieux Bérubé has served as President of the Québec Craft Council and member of Conseil des arts textiles du Québec from 1990 to 2000.
 She has also served on the board and advisory committee of Société de développement des enterprises culturelles du Québec (SODEC), and as president of the Craft Commission from 1995 to 2009.
 Since 2009 she has served on the board of the Conseil des arts et des lettres du Québec.
-She inaugurated the gallery at MCCT and has curated numerous exhibitions on local and international artists’ works.
-She is the author of Le tissage créateur, a comprehensive text book on weaving, and the coauthor, along with Carole Greene, of Louise Lemieux Berube, Unwinding the Threads, published in 2012.
+She inaugurated the gallery at MCCT and has curated numerous exhibitions of local and international artists’ works.
+She is the author of Le tissage créateur, a comprehensive textbook on weaving, and the coauthor, along with Carole Greene, of Louise Lemieux Bérubé, Unwinding the Threads, published in 2012.

 Notification of the jurors’ decision will be sent via e-mail by April 21, 2014.

-Submission to ITAB implies the acceptance of the following conditions:
+Submission to ITAB implies acceptance of the following conditions:

 Photographing Your Work